bit-ml/Private-Set-Intersection/README.md

 * a *client* who would like to *privately* query the database.
 ​
 ## How it works
-The starting point of our implementation consisted of this [paper](https://eprint.iacr.org/2017/299.pdf) and its [follow-up](https://eprint.iacr.org/2018/787.pdf).
-This protocol uses **homomorphic encryption**, a cryptographic primitive that allows performing computations on encrypted data and only the secret key holder (in our case, the client) has access to the result of these computations.
+Our implementation is based on this [paper](https://eprint.iacr.org/2017/299.pdf) and its [follow-up](https://eprint.iacr.org/2018/787.pdf).
+This protocol uses **homomorphic encryption**, a cryptographic primitive that allows *computations on encrypted data* in such a way that only *the secret key holder has access to the decryption of the result of these computations*.
 For implementing PSI, we used the [FV] homomorphic encryption scheme from the [TenSEAL](https://github.com/OpenMined/TenSEAL) library.
 You can also check out a concurrent [SEAL](https://github.com/microsoft/SEAL)-based [C++ implementation](https://github.com/microsoft/APSI) of the protocol that has been recently published by Microsoft.

 **Disclaimer:** Our implementation is not meant for production use.
 Use it at your own risk.
 ​